 From setting up parental controls, to advice on sexting, online games and video apps, the NSPCC can help you to understand the risks and keep your child safe:

-The Government recognises that many parents may feel concerned about the activities and content their children are accessing during the COVID-19 lockdown.
+The Government recognises that many parents may feel concerned about the activities and content their children have accessed during the COVID-19 lockdown.
 Their guidance outlines resources to help keep children safe from different risks online and where to go to receive support and advice.

 The Cambridgeshire and Peterborough Healthy Child Programme has recently launched ChatHealth, a secure and confidential text messaging service for young people aged 11-19 across Peterborough who are struggling to cope with a wide range of health issues, such as bullying, emotional health, relationship problems, alcohol and drugs.